Pontiac (automobile): 2005–2010

-On December 2, 2008, General Motors announced that it was considering eliminating numerous brands, including Pontiac, in order to appease Congress in hope of receiving a $25 billion loan.
+On December 2, 2008, General Motors eliminated numerous brands, including Pontiac, to appease Congress with the objective of receiving a $25 billion loan from the government.
 On February 17, 2009, GM proposed the sale or elimination of its Saturn division, the sale of Saab, and either the sale or elimination of Hummer, depending on whether a buyer could be found quickly.
 GM clarified that Pontiac would have begun to focus on "niche" models aimed at the "youthful and sporty" segment, but did not provide specifics.
-Pontiac was to trim its number of models to four, although there was talk of retaining only one model.
-By April 2009 several automotive websites and business publications were reporting that GM was doing a study suggesting it might eliminate the brand altogether, along with sister truck brand GMC.
-On April 23 a report was published stating the company would be dropping the Pontiac brand while preserving the GMC truck line, and the Chevrolet, Cadillac, and Buick brands.
+Pontiac was to trim its number of models to four.
+However, there were discussions of retaining only one model.
+By April 2009, several automotive websites and business publications were reporting that GM was doing a study suggesting it might eliminate the brand, along with sister truck brand GMC.
+On April 23, a report was published stating the company dropped the Pontiac brand while preserving the GMC truck line, and the Chevrolet, Cadillac, and Buick brands.
 The decision to dissolve Pontiac was made primarily due to the increasing threat of a bankruptcy filing if the June 1 deadline could not be met.
-On April 27, 2009, GM announced that Pontiac would be dropped and that all of its remaining models would be phased out by the end of 2010.
+The company dropped the Pontiac automobile and phased out all of its remaining models in 2010.
 Though both production and franchise agreements ended in 2010, Pontiac remains a registered and active trademark of GM for licensing purposes.

 General Motors would eliminate an additional 7,000 to 8,000 factory jobs in the United States and shed 2,600 dealers by 2010 under a revised business plan.
-GM Chief Executive Officer Fritz Henderson said the Pontiac brand would be closed by 2010, calling it an “extremely personal decision”.
+GM Chief Executive Officer Fritz Henderson said the Pontiac brand would be closed by 2010, calling it an "extremely personal decision".
 In addition to speeding up decisions on Saturn, Saab, and Hummer, GM would be left with four brands—Chevrolet, Buick, GMC, and Cadillac.

-In early May 2009, Jim Waldron, a Davison, Michigan, Pontiac dealer, announced that he was interested in purchasing the Pontiac brand and logos and had found financing to purchase them and some soon-to-be shuttered GM plants in order to build cars.
+In early May 2009, Jim Waldron, a Davison, Michigan, Pontiac dealer, announced his interest in purchasing the Pontiac brand and logos.
+He had found financing to buy them along with some soon-to-be shuttered GM plants to build cars.
 However, GM had already decided to retire the brand as it has begun to sell off its remaining inventory and said that, unlike Saturn, Hummer, and Saab, Pontiac was not for sale.

 The Pontiac brand was pulled after the 2009 model year in Mexico and the brand was renamed Matiz, selling only one vehicle, the Matiz G2 (Matiz's logo is similar to Pontiac's).

-The last Pontiac, a white 2010 model year G6 4-door sedan, was built at the Orion Township Assembly Line in January 2010.
+The last Pontiac, a white 2010 model year G6 four-door sedan, was built at the Orion Township Assembly Line in January 2010.
+It now resides at the Pontiac Transportation Museum in Pontiac, Michigan.

-Pontiac was one of three brands General Motors eliminated in 2010; the other two being Hummer and Saturn.
+Pontiac was one of three brands GM discontinued in 2010; the other two were Hummer and Saturn.